maoning93/handsontable/docs/next/guides/cell-functions/cell-editor.md

 The key to choose the best solution is to understand when each of those methods is called.

 `init()` method is called during creation of editor class object.
-That happens at most one per table instance, because once the object is created it is reused every time `EditorManager` asks for this editor class instance (see [Singleton pattern](http://en.wikipedia.org/wiki/Singleton_pattern) for details).
+That happens at most one per table instance, because once the object is created it is reused every time `EditorManager` asks for this editor class instance.

 `prepare()` method is called every time the user selects a cell that has this particular editor class set as `editor` property.
 So, if we set `SelectEditor` as editor for an entire column, then selecting any cell in this column will invoke `prepare()` method of `SelectEditor`.
 In other words, this method can be called hundreds of times during table life, especially when working with large data.
 Another important aspect of `prepare()` is that it should not display the editor (it's `open's` job).
 Displaying editor is triggered by user event such as pressing ENTER, F2 or double clicking a cell, so there is some time between calling `prepare()` and actually displaying the editor.
 Nevertheless, operations performed by `prepare()` should be completed as fast as possible, to provide the best user experience.